dedotdev/dedot/README.md

 npm i -D @dedot/chaintypes
 ```

-Initialize a `DelighfulApi` instance using the `ChainApi` interface for a target chain to enable types & APIs suggestion/autocompletion for that particular chain:
+Initialize a `Dedot` instance using the `ChainApi` interface for a target chain to enable types & APIs suggestion/autocompletion for that particular chain:
 ```typescript
 import { Dedot } from 'dedot';
 import type { PolkadotApi, KusamaApi, MoonbeamApi, AstarApi } from '@dedot/chaintypes';